sayheylaura/delivery-job-generator/README.md

 ## About the project

-The Pickup Job Generator allows the user to create a delivery job by choosing pick up and drop off addresses.
+The Delivery Job Generator allows the user to create a delivery job by choosing pick up and drop off addresses.
 It leverages the [Google Maps JavaScript API](https://developers.google.com/maps/documentation/javascript/overview) to load Google Maps positioned at Paris, France.

 ![First load of the project screenshot][first-load-screenshot]